 The fact is: the food you choose to eat can and does affect your health – both mental and physical.
-Based on my own experience, I can testify to that.
-Furthermore, I would never recommend something that I hadn’t tried for myself!
-Andrea
+It can also affect how well you sleep, and could even be the reason behind snoring!
+I can honestly say, having noticed the differences myself, I was pleasantly surprised at the results after only 10 weeks.
+And, anyone who knows me, knows I would never recommend or advocate something that I hadn’t tried for myself!

-In its simplest form, The Paleo Diet is about eating clean, wholesome, nutrient-dense food.
+In its simplest form, The Paleo Diet is about eating tasty, nutrient-dense, wholesome, food.

 Below is a summary of what we consider to be Paleo.
-We know, we’re in the UK and there aren’t too many coconut trees dotted around the place.
+We know, we’re in the UK and there aren’t too many coconut trees dotted around the place and I seriously doubt I’ll be able to cultivate a lime tree in our Yorkshire back garden.
 We’re making the most out of the foods available to us.
 It’s our version of Paleo.
-It’s strict enough without being geographically restricted to what our climate will grow!
+Let’s not restrict ourselves when we have the ability to obtain exciting foods from around the world!

 The Meal Plans and Recipes we provide will include many of the items featured below – after all, we want them for their healthful and nutritional properties!
 Anything that can be done to improve our overall gut health is to be promoted.
-Science is starting to catch up a bit these days and recent scientific research has linked poor gut health to problems with mental health including alzheimers and demetia.
+The media and science is starting to catch up these days with links between our gut microbiome (also considered to be our second brain) and the links between poor gut health, leaky gut, autoimmune disease etc and mental health problems with including alzheimers and demetia.

-Don’t worry, you won’t lose out on flavoursome foods, and you won’t go hungry!
+When you join us on one of our Plans, you won’t lose out on tasty, filling, flavoursome foods, and you won’t go hungry!
 (I had a growing teenager join me during my 10 Week Plan back in 2014/15 and there were no complaints!)
 Intermittent fasting also became a thing.
 I returned to my previous eating habits of eating when hungry as opposed to eating because it was time to.